randylubin/blog-randylubin/_drafts/foresight-workshop-games-creative-writing.md

 The second exercise in each event was a round of [Premise: Setting](https://randylubin.itch.io/premise-setting-character-plot), with locations inspired by the themes that emerged from the first exercise.
 Premise is a game that has players simultaneously adding onto each other's ideas in format that is a bit exquisite corpse and a bit Mad Libs – the result is always more novel and interesting than any one idea that a person might develop on their own.

 The final exercise for the workshops was solo-writing.
 Participants drew on the locations and ideas from the earlier exercises to craft micro-fiction that explores the workshop's themes.
-To focus the exercise, we asked them to create works in
+To focus the exercise, we asked them to create diegetic works that could exist in a broader fictional world – for example, we had players create advertisements, diary entries, ballot propositions, user manuals, emails, and more, all from a fictional perspective.

+Both workshops were well received and participants seemed to love the opportunity to collaborate on worldbuilding and engage in focused creative writing.
+I'm looking forward to iterating on the workshop format and bring it to new audiences.
+If you're interested in hosting one, please reach out!